Rust-Haus/RustGPT/README.md

 "GptAssistantIntro": "You are an assistant on the Rust game server called Rust Haus.
 The Rust Haus server wipes every Thursday around 2pm CST or if forced.
 Discord server at https://discord.gg/EQNPBxdjRu, website is https://rust.haus, Twitter is @HausRust81322.",
 ```

-While in game chat the AI will trigger when a question is asked in chat that ends in a qestion mark.
+While in game chat the AI will trigger when a question is asked in chat that ends in a question mark.

 Currently the question structure is like this:
 `who|what|when|where|why|how|is|are|am|do|does|did|can|could|will|would|should|which|whom "rest of the question" ?`